MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ## 2.4 Optimization Process

 The optimization process focused on each technology individually rather than attempt a large scale inter-optimization across all technologies each with a separate intra-optimization problem of measure-specific variables.
 Each technology was optimized separately by changing one or more of the measure's inputs to minimize the model's annual energy cost.
 Energy cost was chosen as a reasonable metric for determining the grid-interactive benefits of a technology because it can include the effects of both energy efficiency and demand without the need for time consuming processing of hourly or sub-hourly model outputs, e.g. to determine peak demand reduction.
 This approach assumes that the utility company structures its tariffs to minimize the burden on its resources.
 For this analysis, the local electricity and natural gas tariffs from Xcel Energy in Denver, Colorado were used.
 The electricity tariff includes seasonal consumption charges for summer and winter with time-of-use demand charges that are the same throughout the year.
 The natural gas tariff includes annual charges for consumption and demand.
-OpenStudio's Parametric Analysis Tool (PAT) was used to optimize each technology, which allows users to perform sensitivity analyses, uncertainty quantification, design optimization, and model calibration on a large scale through the use of cloud computing (Ball et. al., 2020).

 # 3. Results

-This section presents the optimization of each technology by discussing the process of determining the independent variables to minimize the annual energy cost.
+This section presents the optimization of each technology by discussing the process of determining the independent variables to minimize the annual energy cost and presenting the results.
 For each measure, pre-optimizations were completed in an attempt to reduce the complexity of the problem by identifying a single independent variable to optimize.
-The annual energy cost and use results for the individual measures are summarized in Figures x. and x. and Table x. below.
+The annual energy cost and use savings for the individual measures are summarized in Figures x. and x. and Table x. below.
 Additionally, Table x. shows the time the cooling and heating setpoints are not met to verify that any savings were not the result of the mechanical system not meeting loads.
-Measures A1, M1, and M2 did not include full optimization, which are discussed in the corresponding section.
+Measures A1, M1, and M2 did not include full optimizations, which are discussed in the corresponding section.

 ![image](images/measures_energy_use.png)